Sumittrivedi26/Health-Insurance-Analytics/README.md

 ## 🏥 Health Insurance Dataset Analysis
-this repository consists of data Analysis with statistical analytics on Python for Health Insurance sector.

 This project involves a comprehensive analysis of a health insurance dataset using Python.
 The goal is to understand the relationship between various demographic and health-related factors (such as age, BMI, smoking habits, and region) and the insurance charges.